massdriver-cloud/docs/docs/applications/02-getting-started.md

 :::info

-The `massdriver.yaml`is covered in detail under [Bundle Configuration](/bundles/configuration) section.
+The `massdriver.yaml` is covered in detail under [Bundle Configuration](/bundles/configuration) section.

-Its important to note that the generated code is a great way to _get started_, but you can customize the fields in `massdriver.yaml` and the rigging code in `src` to meet your needs.
+It's important to note that the generated code is a great way to _get started_, but you can customize the fields in `massdriver.yaml` and the rigging code in `src` to meet your needs.

 In this example, we generated a Kubernetes deployment with a Helm chart.
 The generated Helm works well for most deployments, but you can replace or edit the chart as necessary.
 The values provided at provisioning time will be passed in similarly to `values.yaml` in a standard Helm chart.